 Saudi-led forces begin attack on crucial Yemen port city of Hodeidah

-A Saudi-led coalition backing Yemen’s exiled government has commenced an assault on Yemen’s port city of Hodeida, with aid agencies warning that the battle could push the Arab world’s poorest country further into chaos.
+A Saudi-led coalition backing Yemen’s exiled government has commenced an assault on Yemen’s port city of Hodeidah, with aid agencies warning that the battle could push the Arab world’s poorest country further into chaos.

 Iranian-aligned Shia rebels known as Houthis and their allies hold the Red Sea port, which is crucial to food supplies in a nation on the brink of famine following years of war.

-The battle for Hodeida, if the Houthis do not withdraw, may also mark the first major street-to-street urban fighting for the Saudi-led coalition, presenting a major threat to civilians.
+The battle for Hodeidah, if the Houthis do not withdraw, may also mark the first major street-to-street urban fighting for the Saudi-led coalition, presenting a major threat to civilians.

 Before dawn on Wednesday, convoys of vehicles appeared to be heading toward the rebel-held city, according to videos posted on social media.
 The sound of heavy, sustained gunfire clearly could be heard in the background.